 IQ and Educational Assessment

-Our use of the latest technology and digital format (Q Interactive) for IQ and educational testing using IPads has recently enabled us to expand our educational assessment services to adults as well as children and adolescents.
-This allows us the flexibility to offer IQ testing for giftedness as well as comprehensive educational assessments for adults to determine learning difficulties (also known as learning disabilities) such as dyslexia that may not have been identified as a child.
+Adolescents and adults can benefit from an IQ Educational Assessment in Adelaide, too.
+By using the latest technology and digital format (Q Interactive) for IQ and educational testing using IPads, Attuned Psychology is able to offer IQ testing for giftedness as well as comprehensive educational assessments for adults to determine learning difficulties (also known as learning disabilities) such as dyslexia that may not have been identified as a child.

 Educational Assessment for children and adolescents